 Spatial Orientation: determining where you are in relation to the location of some object or where the object is in relation to you.

-Inductive Reasoning: combining separate pieces of information or specific answers to problems to form general rules or conclusions; to think of possible reasons for why things go together.
+Inductive Reasoning: combining separate pieces of information or specific answers to problems to form general rules or conclusions; thinking of possible reasons for why things go together.

 If you pass the multiple-choice test, you will be scheduled to take the physical test in score order as vacancies occur.